 If you are here reading this article, there is a good chance you already know about the benefits of umbrella employment.
-It is an excellent platform for contractors that are just starting out, providing employment security with lots of admin and insurance support to get you started.
+It is an excellent platform for new contractors, providing employment security with lots of admin and insurance support to get you started.

 Let’s explore how you might benefit from switching over to a limited company trading:

 - Full control over your finances will allow you to minimize tax and retain more of your earnings

 - Claiming expenses and VAT

 - Enjoy full employment benefits as an employee of your company